Code-Institute-Submissions/CI-Project-1-User-Centric-Frontend-Development/README.md

 - Template code for the carousel was taken from [GetBoostrap](https://getbootstrap.com/docs/5.0/components/carousel/) and heavily modified to suit the sites needs.

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for section 'Trinity' was copied from the [Wikipedia about Trinity College](https://en.wikipedia.org/wiki/Trinity_College_Dublin)

 ### Media
 - The photos used in this site were obtained from Google Images and my personal photos all of which I edited in Adobe Photoshop.
-The video was obtained from this [link] (https://www.youtube.com/watch?v=DbZALsDfLuU) and edited using iMovie.
+The video was obtained from this [Youtube link](https://www.youtube.com/watch?v=DbZALsDfLuU) and edited using iMovie.

 ### Acknowledgements